zflcs/SharedScheduler/Shared Scheduler,  An Asynchronous Scheduler Shared by Userspace and Kernel Space..md

 In traditional operating systems, signals are often transmitted between processes through the kernel.
 The sending process needs to enter kernel mode to attach the signal to the receiving process, and the performance overhead caused by the privilege level switch can lead to low efficiency.
 The receiving process often needs to wait until the next scheduling to respond to the interrupt, which means that the signal cannot be responded to in a timely manner, resulting in high latency.
 The emergence of user-space interrupt technology has made efficient signal transmission possible.

 The term "interrupt" has traditionally been used to describe signals that originate from hardware and are processed in the kernel.
 Even the software interrupts we commonly use (i.e., signals generated by software) are also processed in the kernel.
 However, in recent years, a design has emerged that allows tasks in user space to send interrupt signals to each other without going through the kernel, and to process them in user space directly.
-In 2020, Intel introduced the x86 user-space interrupt feature in the Sapphire Rapids processor, and in 2021, Linux submitted code for user-space interrupt support in an RFC patch.
+In 2020, Intel introduced the [x86 user-space interrupt feature](./bibtex_ref/intel-white-paper) in the Sapphire Rapids processor, and in 2021, Linux submitted code for user-space interrupt support in an [RFC patch](./bibtex_ref/uint).
 Taking user-space signal transmission as an example, we analyze the advantages of user-space interrupts.

 ![](./Article/assets/uintc.png)

 In traditional multi-core systems, when user processes running on two cores communicate through signals, the sending process needs to enter the kernel to insert the signal into the signal queue of the receiving process, and wait for the receiving process to respond to the signal until it is next scheduled.
 However, in multi-core systems that support user-space interrupts, the sending process can directly send signals to the receiving process through a hardware interface, and the receiving process can respond immediately when scheduled on the core.
 As shown in Figure 1.1, in the best case scenario (i.e., when both the sender and receiver are on the same core), signal transmission in user-space interrupts does not require entering the kernel, and the receiving end can respond immediately.

-- Rust异步编程的机制介绍。
-  - 有栈协程和无栈协程的对比。
-- 用户态中断技术的介绍
-  - 基本原理。
-  - 与共享调度器的异步唤醒相结合。

 # 3. Design